Steven Spielberg Has Got Netflix Movies All Wrong — But So Does Netflix

 Advertisement

-But the film was overlooked, partly because it only screened in 17 cinemas in the US, along with its streaming release in November, usually prime awards release season.
+But the film was overlooked, partly because it only screened in 17 theaters nationally, along with its streaming release in November, usually prime awards release season.
 Similarly, Baumbach's Meyerowitz Stories — which, with big names like Dustin Hoffman, Ben Stiller, Adam Sandler, and Emma Thompson, should have been an easy pick for at least one of the acting categories — was only released in 10 markets.
 Neither film got the kind of massive marketing push usually expected from major awards contenders (even Get Out, this year's awards underdog, played the game in that respect).

 Movies that stream on our televisions and computers still carry that stigma of the "TV movie" that Spielberg so derisively mentioned.
 The words bring to mind Lifetime movies with no name actors, bad writing, and low budgets.
 You can pause them to make a sandwich, or watch them in the background at work.
 But many of the films Netflix is now distributing and funding are backed with star power, and filmmaking credibility.
 These are films that were made to be seen, and they deserve better.